 08 of 10

-The river Elbe, which flows right past Dresden’s Old Town, is lined with wide, grassy riverbanks, which offer stunning views of the Old Town - a unique place to relax, stroll, and barbecue.
+The river Elbe, which flows right past Dresden’s Old Town, is lined with wide, grassy riverbanks, which offer stunning views of the Old Town and offer unique places to relax, stroll, and barbecue.

-In summer, you can join the locals at the biergarten, or watch movies al fresco in one of the largest outdoor theaters in Germany (“Dresdner Filmnaechte”, July– September).
+In summer, you can join the locals at the biergarten, or watch movies in one of the largest outdoor theaters in Germany for Filmnaechte am Elbufer from July to September.
 Use the extensive biking trails to explore more of the region.Continue to 9 of 10 below.

 09 of 10